monibgrt/NASA-Image-of-the-Day/README.md

 ## Lessons Learned:

-Learned about conditionals, changing the display property.
+Learned about conditionals, changing the display property with the js file.